Gillingham, Norfolk: Geography

-Gillingham falls within the constituency of South Norfolk and is represented at Parliament by Richard Bacon MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of South Norfolk.
+According to the 2021 census, Gillingham has a total population of 697 people which demonstrates an increase from the 676 people listed in the 2011 census.

+The A146, between Norwich and Lowestoft, passes through the parish.

 St. Mary's Church

-Gillingham's parish church was largely rebuilt in the mid-Nineteenth Century by Thomas Penrice and is dedicated to Saint Mary.
-The church falls within the Deanery of Loddon which, in turn, is located in the Archdeaconry of Norfolk.
+Gillingham's parish church dates from the Twelfth Century but was largely rebuilt in the mid-Nineteenth Century by Thomas Penrice and is dedicated to Saint Mary.
+St. Mary's is located on Church Road and has been Grade I listed since 1960.
+St. Mary's is open throughout the week for services.

 Gillingham is also home to the Church of Our Lady of Perpetual Succour Roman Catholic Church, which was built in late-Nineteenth Century by the Kenyon family of Gillingham Hall.

 Amenities

-The majority of local children attend St. Michael's Church of England Primary Academy, which was rated as 'Good' by Ofsted in 2018.
-The majority of children then attend either Hobart High School in Loddon or Sir John Leman High School in Beccles.
+St. Michael's Church of England Primary School is located within the village and is part of the Diocese of Norwich Education Trust.

 The village also has a playground, allotments and a village hall.